wowdev/WoWDBDefs/README.md

 Cool stuff we might end up doing if this gets enough traction:
 - Repository will feed automated updates on WoWDev.wiki
-- Pull requests are automatically checked for validity
 - More?
 Open an issue if you have any ideas

 ## DBD Format